snowsum/snowsum.github.io-/_posts/2020-07-16-dropshipping-agent.md

 **Dropshipping agents are everywhere but should you work with them?**

-Due to the popularity of AliExpress as the leading eCommerce platform for  [**dropshipping products**](https://www.productmafia.com/home/)  from China, there are now many dropshipping agents offering their services all over the internet.
+There are now many dropshipping agents offering their services all over the internet.
 These are individuals or companies based in China who work as the middleman between dropshipppers and manufacturers.
 They deal with AliExpress wholesalers and other Chinese manufacturers and provide a range of services that range from product sourcing to order fulfillment.
 The question is, do you really need them?

 It is tough to compete with other dropshipping businesses nowadays.
 As anyone with a computer and a small amount of money can start dropshipping anytime, the competition keeps on increasing every day.
 Breaking through the noise to catch shopper’s attention will take more skills, time, and money.
 Advertising and marketing will cost much than building a dropshipping store.
 If they are not done correctly, you may not see returns even weeks of running campaigns.